bentasker/pbt_cli/README.md

 ### Set commands

-    set Offline - Tell the cache we're offline set Online - Tell the cache we're online set curproject - Set the current project key for use with shortcuts
+    set defaultttl [seconds] - Set the default cache ttl to number of seconds set lrutarget [decimal] - The target percentage reduction if/when running a LRU set Offline - Tell the cache we're offline set Online - Tell the cache we're online set curproject - Set the current project key for use with shortcuts